 ½ tablespoon light mayonnaise, I like Best Foods Light (Hellman’s)

-1 teaspoon reduced-fat butter or Smart Balance light, melted in microwave for about 15 seconds (covered)
+1 teaspoon reduced-fat butter or Smart Balance light, melted in the microwave for about 15 seconds (covered)

 Pinch of salt and pepper, to taste